Please change your location to view this page.

 The following template sub-contract has been prepared for use by lead contractors and sub-contractors in relation to the delivery of homelessness services funded by NSW FACS.
 You can download the template in PDF or in editable word form.
 The template may not suit all arrangements, and careful consideration should be given about whether the template is appropriate for your arrangement (which may include getting legal advice about the suitability of the template).

-Not-for-profit Law has also produced a fact sheet about the FACS Funding Deed and its contents, which can be accessed at the Important Agreements page of the Information Hub.
+Not-for-profit Law has also produced a fact sheet about the FACS Funding Deed and its contents, which can be accessed at the Important Agreements page.